jameshfisher/jameshfisher.com/_posts/2020-08-16-bodypix-hello-world.md

   - web
   - machinelearning
 ogimage: /assets/2020-08-16/result.jpg
+summary: >-
+  BodyPix is a TensorFlow model for person segmentation.
+A demo of BodyPix in the browser.
 ---

 BodyPix is a TensorFlow model for "person segmentation".
 Given an image, it estimates,
 for each point in the image,
 what body part is at that point.
 For example, it might estimate that point `x=50,y=100` is part of a `right_hand`, with confidence `0.8`.
 To test it out, here's an input image: